 The Adirondack Park Institute, Inc., (API) is a not-for-profit organization formed in 1989 for the purpose of funding environmental education and interpretive programs in the Adirondacks.
 The API receives its funding through annual memberships, individual donations, and grants.

-For nearly 30-Years, the API has raised and spent well over one-million dollars for educational programs for children, families, and visitors in the Adirondacks.
+For over 30-Years, the API has raised and spent well over one-million dollars for educational programs for children, families, and visitors in the Adirondacks.
 Most of these programs are free and open to the public.
-In 2017, some of the programs we have funded include the "Summer Naturalist Program" and the "Artist-in-Residence Program" at the AIC, as well as, support for programming at the Breck Chapin Native Species Butterfly House at the VIC.
+Some of the programs we have funded include the "Summer Naturalist" and the "Artist-in-Residence" programs at the AIC, as well as, support for programming at the Breck Chapin Native Species Butterfly House at the VIC.
 We believe we have made a difference in the lives we have touched as generation after generation return to experience the wonders of the natural world.